|ALL SECTIONS | ABOUT MEDIATION | Civil | Commercial | Community | Elder | Family/DIVORCE | Public Policy | Workplace|

 These are just a few examples of the interplay between timing and mediation.
 As mediators, one of the hardest skills is the ability to focus on so many things at once.
 I visualize it like a superhighway with layers of intersecting roads going in different directions.
 We are listening to the individuals in the room while at the same time, checking their body language and their interaction.
 We are thinking about our internal reaction to each of them.
 We are monitoring our own biases and we are monitoring our own distractions.
 Being conscious of time and the role it plays in mediation is one more level to be aware of and monitor.

 Oran Kaufman has been a mediator since 1994 and runs Amherst Mediation Services in Amherst, MA where he concentrated his practice in the area of divorce and family mediation.
 He is also co-owner of ConflictWorks which provides conflict resolution training for organizations and businesses.
 He has lectured extensively and written numerous articles on mediation related topics.
-He is an Advanced Practitioner with the Association for Conflict Resolution and Certified by the Massachusetts Council on Family Mediation.

 |Free subscription to comments on this article||Add Brief Comment|